Indische Party: Foundation

+Dekker gave speeches at vergadering to attract the masses and this was new in the Dutch East Indies.
+At the vergadering in Bandung, Dekker said that the founding of the Indische Partij was a declaration of war: light against darkness; civilisation against tyranny; good against evil; colonial tax-paying slaves against the tax-collecting state, the Netherlands.
+His passionate speeches easily attracted large crowds.
+At a vergadering in Semarang on 18 September 1912, around 300 people came to listen to Dekker's speech.
+Those who could not join Budi Utomo because they were not Javanese were welcome in the Indische Partij; non-Muslims who were reluctant to join Sarekat Islam could move freely in the Indische Partij; progressives of Budi Utomo who were dissatisfied with the organisation could easily find political satisfaction in the Indische Partij; and revolutionary Sarekat Islamists had their wishes fulfilled by joining the Indische Partij.

+Due to the great enthusiasm of the people of the Dutch East Indies for the Indische Partij, within four months it had 25 branches with 5,775 members.
+The Surabaya branch of Indische Partij at that time had 827 members, Semarang 1,375, Jakarta 809, and Bandung 740.
+Indische Partij could attract up to 7,000 members and around 1,000 of them were Bumiputera.
+Indische Partij also had 30 branches throughout the Dutch East Indies.
+Not only that, Indische Partij also accepted members of Chinese, Arab and other descent.
 Under the slogan of “Indie voor Indiers” membership was opened to Indo-Europeans, Dutch permanent settlers, Indo-Chinese natives and all indigenous peoples.
 Inspired by the leading role Eurasian Ilustrados had played in the independence struggle in the Philippines, the IP envisioned a similar uniting role for the Indo Eurasians in the Indies.
 Over 5,000 of its 7,000 members were Indos.

 Douwes Dekker however also warned the Indo community not to carry on the racist notions indoctrinated by the colonial system.

 In 1912 the removal of the Batavia school for Civil Servants from the Dutch East Indies and the ban on establishing a Medical school for Indo-Europeans and Indo-Chinese had contributed to a strong undercurrent of dissatisfaction and the IP membership numbers were rising speedily.
-Within a month the Party’s magazine had a 1,000 paying subscribers.
+Within a month the Party's magazine had a 1,000 paying subscribers.
 In fear of a Malay language edition and collaboration with the ‘Sarekat Islam’ the colonial authorities stepped up its efforts to ban the IP.

-Ban

-When in July 1913 IP founder Tjipto was chairman of the ‘Bumi Putra’ committee and commissioned IP co-founder Soewardi’s famous ironic pamphlet ‘If I would have been a Dutchman.’
-(Als Ik Een Nederlander Was) all 3 IP founders were put on trial.

-Explicitly and vigorously opposing widespread racial discrimination by the colonial elite of expatriate Dutchmen and advocating total independence from the Netherlands, the colonial government hastened to brand the political organisation as subversive and banned it only one year after its foundation.
+Programs and beliefs

+The Indische Partij made several efforts to create co-operation between Indo and Bumiputera people.
+These efforts included: